arq5x/bedtools2/docs/content/tools/merge.rst

 ==========================================================================
-5.8.5 (-d)Controlling how close two features must be in order to merge
+``-d`` Controlling how close two features must be in order to merge
 ==========================================================================
 By default, only overlapping or book-ended features are combined into a new feature.
 However, one can force mergeBed to combine more distant features with the -d option.
 For example, were one to set -d to